e-lie/renardo-website/docs/installation.md

 ### Pulsar (popular in the algorave scene)

-- Install Pulsar editor and use the `renardo` extension (for Linux you have to give the path to your venv/pipx venv in extention settings)
+- Install Pulsar editor and use the `renardo` extension (https://github.com/e-lie/renardo-pulsar-extension)

+- (for Linux you have to give the path to your venv/pipx venv in the renardo extention settings)

 ### Flok collaborative editor